-Creating a Sandbox Environment
+Creating a Sandbox Environment in Business Central

-A sandbox environment (Preview) is a non-production instance of Business Central.
+With Business Central, you can easily create a safe environment where you can test, train, or troubleshoot without disturbing your company's work processes or business data.
+Such a non-production environment is called a sandbox.
 Isolated from production, a sandbox environment is the place to safely explore, learn, demo, develop, and test the service without the risk of affecting the data and settings of your production environment.

-To create a sandbox environment
+To create a sandbox environment in your Business Central

-- Choose the icon, enter Sandbox Environment, and then choose the related link.
+Choose the icon, enter Sandbox Environment, and then choose the related link.

 If you have pop-up blocker enabled in your browser, change it to allow URLs from the *.businesscentral.dynamics.com address.

-- When the sandbox environment is ready, you will be redirected to sandbox environment's Welcome wizard.
+When the sandbox environment is ready, you will be redirected to sandbox environment's Welcome wizard.

-- At the top of the Role Center, a notification appears to inform you that this is a sandbox environment.
+At the top of the Role Center, a notification appears to inform you that this is a sandbox environment.
 You can also see the type of the environment in the title bar of the client.

-- At any time, you can return to the Sandbox Environment page, and reset the sandbox environment.
+At any time, you can return to the Sandbox Environment page, and reset the sandbox environment.

 Resetting the sandbox environment will remove it completely, and then create it again with the default demonstration data.

-Advanced functionality in the sandbox environment
+Advanced Functionality in the Sandbox Environment

-Enable the advanced user experience
+To enable the advanced user experience